CAPK Program and Service Updates COVID-19

 Community Action Partnership of Kern is committed to “Helping people…Changing Lives.”
 In today’s extraordinary environment CAPK will continue to do everything in its power to keep those we serve safe while doing all we can to improve the lives of families in Kern, San Joaquin and San Bernardino Counties.
 Please review this updated information about CAPK services.
 Call 2-1-1 to connect immediately with assistance from CAPK and from 1,500 other social service agencies and organizations.
 To receive up-to-date informational links regarding the Coronavirus, please text KERN COVID to 898-211.

 CAPK Head Start operates 32 Head Start Centers in Kern County and 7 Head Start Centers in San Joaquin counties.
-All facilities in both counties will be impacted by this decision.
+Head Start Centers in Kern County and San Joaquin County will remain closed until May 22.

 CalWorks Home Visitation: The CalWorks Home Visitation Program continues to operate at this time.
 Staff are working directly with clients through telephone and email systems.